LinkForty/core/CONTRIBUTING.md

 - CHANGELOG.md for significant contributions
 - GitHub releases notes

-Thank you for contributing to Link Forty Core! 🎉
+Thank you for contributing to LinkForty Core! 🎉